 After doing Caribbean and Alaska cruises, jaded cruisers crave different cruising experiences.
 Such cruise situations—which are not limited to veteran cruisers—include transatlantic itineraries, South Pacific, Alaska Ferry, charters (crewed and bare), smaller ships, windjammers or clippers, river cruises, and freighters.
 You might be interested in an UnCruise adventure.

-What other factors do you consider when selecting a cruise?
+Let me know other factors you consider when selecting a cruise.